 Defining Data Stewardship in Salmon Science

-Data stewardship encompasses the coordinated practices, roles, and responsibilities necessary to effectively manage, share, and reuse data throughout its lifecycle Peng et al. (2018).
+Data stewardship encompasses the coordinated practices, roles, and responsibilities necessary to effectively manage, share, and reuse data throughout its lifecycle (NOAA 2007; Plotkin 2014; Peng et al. 2018).
 Within fisheries science, stewardship involves ensuring data quality, compliance with agreed-upon standards, and the establishment of clear governance to guide data collection, documentation, integration, and preservation.
 However, salmon data stewardship goes beyond mere technical data management; it involves actively facilitating collaboration, communication, and consensus-building among data producers and users across multiple institutions and jurisdictions.

 Specifically, effective salmon data stewards perform several critical functions: